RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

 {% endhighlight %}

-If you'd immediately try running this example you would be probably suprised that you are still not able to access information from the `HostWeb`.
-The reason is that you skipped the most important configuration part for SP 2013 apps.
-Whenever an app wants to get acccess to the `HostWeb` we have to tell it, which permsision it requires.
-In addition whenever a site admin installs an app, they have to decide if they trust the app or not.
+Running the example right away won't work.
+The reason is that miss the most important configuration part for SP 2013 apps.
+Whenever your app requires acccess information in the `HostWeb` you have to configure the appropriate permissions.
+In addition whenever a site admin installs an app, they have to decide if they trust our app or not.

-It will be interesting to see how this new concept (new to SharePoint) will pay off in the real world, but for Napa apps there are just one additional step required, so let's walk trough that process quickly.
+It will be interesting to see how this new concept (new to SharePoint, you're probably familiar with it from mobile apps) will pay off in the real world.
+For Napa apps there are just one additional step required as developer, so let's walk trough that process quickly.

 **Step 1** As a developer you have to explicitly ask for permission for your app
 ![Napa Development](/img/2012-08-24-NapaPermision.jpg)